Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `HD_UsableInZoneOfControl = true` member for `skill.nut` which can be set to `false` to make an active skill unusable while engaged in melee and adding boilerplate tooltips for that
+- Add `actor::HD_isInZoneOfControl()` which returns `true`, if that actor is currently engaged in melee
 - Add `::Tactical.TurnSequenceBar.HD_protectTurnEnd()` for briefly preventing the player from ending the curren turn, if the setting is enabled
 - Add shared boilerplate code for location build actions into `faction_action`
 - Add `actor.m.ChestConditionRoll = null` and `actor.m.HelmetConditionRoll = null` which can be assigned WeightedContainer to define armor condtition percentages of the assigned armors